 Advertising law: What in-house counsel need to know about the legal and regulatory scheme in advertising law

 presented by Jennifer Gregor and Shane Delsman

 All sophisticated businesses advertise or publish content that is subject to the laws of advertising, which are drawn from several different statutory and regulatory schemes.
 This presentation will provide an overview of the legal and regulatory scheme relevant to advertising laws as well as topics that all in-house counsel should be aware of, including ownership of third party content, social media issues, recent developments and tips.

 Cybersecurity and privacy law doubleheader: An update on trending legal issues followed by a panel discussion about cybersecurity due diligence in M&A

 4:05 – 5:00 p.m.

-What are the legislative implications of the Equifax breach?
 How are courts handling cyber liability insurance disputes?
 What new cases and laws are important for in-house counsel?
 How do you use recent data security fails to strengthen your own due diligence efforts?
 This two part session will provide answers to those questions and much more.
 Part One will provide an update on recent cybersecurity and privacy law issues that should be on every corporate counsel’s radar.
 In Part Two there will be a panel of experts with individuals from Godfrey & Kahn and Sikich.
-With both technical and legal knowledge, the panel will discuss the lessons learned from recent breaches, including the Equifax breach, can be leveraged to achieve better cybersecurity due diligence in mergers and acquisitions and vendor risk assessments.
+With both technical and legal knowledge, the panel will discuss how the lessons learned from recent breaches can be leveraged to achieve better cybersecurity due diligence in mergers and acquisitions and vendor risk assessments.